Flounder vs Cod: Is One Better? Let’s Compare

 - $10.99 per pound

 The availability of flounder will be more difficult to find in your local supermarket.
-You’d have a better chance finding it in a fish market or online.
+You’d have a better chance finding it in a local fish market or fish store online.

 Atlantic cod is found in the Northwest Atlantic Ocean from Greenland to North Carolina and in the western Gulf of Maine.
-Pacific cod is found in the North Pacific Ocean from the Bering Sea to California in the east and to the Sea of Japan in the west 11.
+Pacific cod is found in the North Pacific Ocean from the Bering Sea to California in the east and to the Sea of Japan in the west.

 The gulf, southern, summer and winter flounders are found in the western Atlantic Ocean.
 The European and witch flounders are found in European waters.
-The olive flounder can be found swimming in the North Pacific Ocean 12.
+The olive flounder can be found swimming in the North Pacific Ocean.

 - The color of the flounder depends on the habitat.
 Flounders are typically brown colored with various red, orange, green and blue markings on the body.